MoonBoyMubarak/alx-system_engineering-devops/0x01-shell_permissions/README.md

 >>10-mirror_permissions mirros permission
 >>11-directories_permissionsadds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
 >>12-directory_permissions Create a script that creates a directory called my_dir with permissions 751 in the working directory.
+>>13-change_group changes the group owner to school for the file hello